-In the 2016 GOA Final SEIS/OEIS, the explosive bombing mitigation zone was based on net explosive weight and the associated average ranges to PTS for marine mammals.
+The Navy will continue to implement procedural mitigation for explosive bombs, as outlined in Table 5-5.
+In the 2016 GOA Final SEIS/OEIS, the marine mammal and sea turtle explosive bombing mitigation zone was based on net explosive weight and the associated average ranges to PTS for marine mammals.
 When developing this SEIS/OEIS, the Navy analyzed the potential for increasing the size of this mitigation zone.
-The Navy determined that the current mitigation zone for explosive bombs is the largest area within which it is practical to implement mitigation for this activity; therefore, it will continue implementing this same mitigation zone under the Proposed Action.
+The Navy determined that the current mitigation zone for explosive bombs is the largest area within which it is practical to implement mitigation for this activity; therefore, it will continue implementing this same mitigation zone for marine mammals and sea turtles under the Proposed Action.
+The Navy also identified an opportunity to develop new mitigation for large-bodied seabirds to protect ESA-listed short-tailed albatross.